SymphonicTanning/EarlyCovid/README.md

 hyper-coagulation.

-## OTC Supplements with SARS-CoV-2 Antiviral Activity.
+## OTC Supplements with SARS-CoV-2 Antiviral Activity

 ### Vitamin D
 Vitamin D has long been known to have immunomodulatory and